3sidedcube/HybridKit/README.md

 ## Architecture and Data Flow

 When developing navigation flows, be conscious that the SwiftUI `View`s are instantiated when the hosting `UIHostingController` is instantiated and pushed on the navigation stack.
 I.e. on a when-needed basis.
 This is a different way of thinking to pure SwiftUI where `NavigationLink` instantiates views all the way through the flow.

+## Example

+There is an example iOS app showing SwiftUI views working alongside a UIKit app in the root package directory.